Step-by-Step Guide to Overnight Shipping [+Best Practices]

 4. Reduced storage costs

-Offering next-day shipping also helps alleviate storage costs.
+Offering overnight shipping also helps alleviate storage costs.
 Overnight shipping helps free up warehouse space, which reduces storage costs and minimises the chances of deadstock and obsolescence.

-The cheapest options for shipping are based on many criteria including package weight and dimensions, delivery time frame and distance, and any discounts that could be negotiated with a carrier.
-Generally, Royal Mail or Evri will be the cheapest UK options for small packages.
+The cheapest options for shipping are based on many criteria including package weight and dimensions, delivery time frame and distance, and any discounts that could be negotiated with a courier.
+Generally, USPS will be the cheapest option for packages under 2 lbs.

-Their next-day services will be the best option for any shipment that will fit into them.
-For packages over 20kg the cheapest option will likely be DPD.
-Online sellers may be able to negotiate lower rates by negotiating with carriers, or by partnering with retail fulfillment providers like ShipBob.
+Their Priority Mail Express Flat Rate envelopes will be the best option for any shipment that will fit into them.
+For packages over 70 lbs the cheapest option will be UPS or FedEx.
+Online sellers may be able to negotiate lower rates by negotiating with couriers, or by partnering with retail fulfilment providers like ShipBob.

 Overnight shipping calculators

-How much does it cost to send a next-day package?
+How much does it cost to overnight a package?

 The short answer?
 It depends.